Barre Above® FAQs

 What is “barre”?

-While many interpret barre workouts differently, most barre workouts are a fusion of yoga, Barre class pilates, strength training, and ballet.
+While many interpret barre workouts differently, most barre workouts are a fusion of yoga, Pilates, strength training, and ballet.
 Barre classes incorporate specific sequencing patterns and isometric movements that target specific muscle groups.
 This pattern of exercise helps to improve strength, balance, flexibility and posture.

 Why is Barre so popular?